Tamara Hershey

 Neuropathophysiological and behavioral effects of obesity and diabetes.

-Using neuroimaging (MRI, fMRI and PET) and neuropsychological techniques, we study:
+Using neuroimaging and neuropsychological techniques, we study:

 2) neurodevelopmental and neurodegenerative changes in Wolfram syndrome